MontherTuwati/deliveroo-clone/README.md

 ![](https://img.shields.io/badge/Tailwind_CSS-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white)

 ```
-npm install tailwindcss-react-native
+npm install nativewind
-npm install --save-dev tailwindcss
+npm install --save-dev tailwindcss@3.3.2
 ```

-Tailwindcss requires a `tailwind.config.js` file with the content section configured to include the paths to all of your components and any other source files that contain Tailwind class names.
+Run npx tailwindcss init to create a `tailwind.config.js` file

+Add the paths to all of your component files in your `tailwind.config.js` file.
+Remember to replace `<custom directory>` with the actual name of your directory e.g. screens.

 ```
 // tailwind.config.js